HarshZode/GCCP-Project---Discord-Management-Bot/README.md

 ### Before starting

-Make sure you to add all required information in the `.env` file
+Make sure to create a dotenv file and add following variables in it.

 ![dotEnv](https://cdn.discordapp.com/attachments/1024311075841249361/1062032935999524864/image.png)